 The cries of “Hipster!” ere heard all across de galaxy.
 [Image Source]

-That’s why the current trend of flat UI design is so appealing.
-That’s why it’s so effective, it appeals to the natural way in which we interact with things, with discreet elements, shapes, and few of them, with few colors.
+That’s why the current trend of flat UI design, or almost flat design, is so appealing.
+That’s why it’s so effective; it appeals to the natural way in which we interact with things, with discreet elements, shapes, and few of them, with few colors.
 Learning in such an environment decreases the inattentive blindness and increases the user’s ability to recall buttons, options, functions by decreasing the net amount of options presented.